 A Simulation study was carried out for the following scenario to quantify the benefits:

-The video frame size being fixed at 1Mbits, TDD with slot pattern DDDSU, 30 kHz SCS, HARQ retransmission (initial transmission and up to 2 retransmissions), 100 MHz bandwidth, iBLER = 10%, the BLER after the 2nd HARQ transmission being 5%, the BLER after the 3rd HARQ transmission being 1%, the minimum value for the PDSCH to HARQ feedback timing indicator (i.e., K1) being 2 time slots (allowing the NACK for packets 18 and 19 and the ACK for packets 20 and 21 to be multiplexed in the same U slot in Figure 6.19.2.2-1), the power saving feature being Rel-18 eCDRX + PDCCH skipping, 30 fps, MDS AL-FEC code each time applied to the PDUs of a single video frame, redundancy ratio 30% (FEC code rate = 22%).
+The video frame size being fixed at 1 Mbit, TDD with slot pattern DDDSU, 30 kHz SCS, HARQ retransmission (initial transmission and up to 2 retransmissions), 100 MHz bandwidth, iBLER = 10%, the BLER after the 2nd HARQ transmission being 5%, the BLER after the 3rd HARQ transmission being 1%, the minimum value for the PDSCH to HARQ feedback timing indicator (i.e., K1) being 2 time slots (allowing the NACK for packets 18 and 19 and the ACK for packets 20 and 21 to be multiplexed in the same U slot in Figure 6.19.2.2-1), the power saving feature being Rel-18 eCDRX + PDCCH skipping, 30 fps, MDS AL-FEC code each time applied to the PDUs of a single video frame, redundancy ratio 30% (FEC code rate = 22%).
 The power consumption values are presented by relative power as defined in TS 38.840, and it accounts for the power consumed by the modem for both uplink and downlink.

 Table 6.19.2.2-2: Potential Benefits of AL-FEC aware PDU Set handling at RAN